-Preferred stocks as an asset class are somewhat complicated and cover a lot of ground, so we'll be hitting only some of their more salient characteristics here.
+Before we get started, know that preferred stock as an asset class is somewhat complicated and covers a lot of ground, so we'll be hitting only some of its more salient characteristics here.

 Suffice to say, that – as with any investment – it's critical for individual investors to understand the particular terms and features of the preferred stocks they are buying.